 *If not chosen as a required course.

-**Enrollment eligibility dependent upon availability and requires permission
+**Enrollment eligibility is dependent upon availability and requires permission

 Additionally, selected topics courses may be acceptable.
 Contact the academic director for more information.